Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/deepseek-sparse-attention/deepseek-sparse-attention-content.md

 1.  **Dense Warm-up Stage:**
     -  **Goal:** To teach the brand-new Lightning Indexer what "important" tokens look like.
-    -  **Method:** They froze the main model and kept the standard (dense) attention active.
+    -  **Method:** They froze the main model and kept the standard (dense = each token with every previous token) attention active.
 They then trained *only* the Lightning Indexer.
 The indexer's objective was to make its importance scores match the attention scores from the powerful, pre-trained main model.
 They used a KL-divergence loss, which is a way of measuring how similar two probability distributions are.
 In essence, they told the indexer: "Learn to predict what the main model *would have* paid attention to."
 This phase was very short (1,000 steps).

 2.  **Sparse Training Stage:**
     -  **Goal:** To adapt the entire model to work with the sparse attention pattern.